Skip to Content Skip to Home

 Established in July 2023, the Black Carolina Collective (BCC) is a membership for Black artists in North and South Carolina, designed to support excellent and sustainable arts-based initiatives in our region that are community-centered and artist-led.
 The collective was founded to give greater power to spaces in which artists intentionally learn, create, and grow together.

-Two key goals of Black Carolina are to include as many Black artists in the region as possible, and evolve our offerings.
-To send us information about yourself or an artist to be included the Black Carolina Collective, complete the form below.
+We would like to include as many Black artists in the region as possible in the BCC.
+To send us information about yourself or an artist to be included in the collective, complete the form below.

 The Black Carolina Artist Residency

-The Harvey B. Gantt Center's Black Carolina Artist Residency is our strategy to strengthen and sustain the well-being of our organization and community through the growth, dreams, and contributions of artists as community leaders.
+Launched in 2024, the second element of the initiative is the Black Carolina Artist Residency (BCAR), part of our strategy to strengthen and sustain the well-being of our organization and community through the growth, dreams, and contributions of artists as community leaders.

-The Black Carolina Artist Residency selects a yearly cohort of five diversely talented Black artists from the Black Carolina Collective to be developed during a 6-month residency (January-July).
-The artists-in-residence learn and create through an equity and social justice lens, and implement in-community projects informed by their work.
+From a pool of applicants, a selection committee chooses a yearly cohort of five diversely talented Black artists to be developed during the 6-month residency (January-July).
+During the residency, the cohort of artists learn and create through an equity and social justice lens, and implement in-community projects informed by their work and passions.

 Cookie Washington